libesz/containerssh_auth_smtp/README.md

 ## TODO
 Planned:
  * Implement hot-reload for the mapping file change (now you have to restart the container to catch up)
- * Refactor env var handling
  * Add TLS to have HTTPS
  * Add more unit test
- * Add an auth-only setting, so that volume to mapping is not needed/used (plain SMTP authentication without anything else)

 Outside of my use-case, but still interested in:
  * Add other backends, like Kubernetes